MILAN FASHION WEEK: BEING THE ARTIST IN RESIDENCE AT PALAZZO MONTI

 Read more below...

-I descend the royal staircase, turn right, and reach Leonardo's (the Palazzo's longest resident) studio.
+I descend the royal staircase, turn right, and reach Leonardo's (the Palazzo's longest resident so far) studio.
 I knock.
-No one there.
-As I enter, Leo's beautiful array of sculptures, paintings and sketches brighten up the already spectacular space - Maria Callas' voice providing the perfect backdrop.
+No response.
+As I enter, Leo's beautiful array of sculptures, paintings and sketches brightens up the already spectacular space - Maria Callas' voice providing the perfect backdrop.
 In the kitchen, another one of the residents, Heather (a fellow New Yorker), is also getting ready for breakfast.
-I sit, and continue my morning of beauty, opera and caffeine by her side.
+I sit, and continue my morning of art, opera and caffeine by her side.